kriszyp/bindr/readme.md

 help minimize imperative code, isolating it to specific components and functions that can be used within application design, where much of the application exists at a declarative level with a clean separation from the imperative implementation details.

+The declarative approach is well-suited for several aspects of project development.
+Bindr can be used as inversion of control application configurator.
+Bindr can be used to provide variable and mixen driven styling/CSS.
+Bindr can be used to declare data transformation for adapting data between different systems.
+Because Bindr provides data binding and allows flexible layering and separations, it provides the ideal foundation MVC and MVMM style applications.

 # Getting Started